kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 To customize content rendering in some of the views, we put our own twists on the standard logic provided by Gatsby.

-### Documentation component
+### In-house documentation component

 In Kyma, we render the documentation sources both on the website under the **Docs** view and as built-in documentation in the UI on every Kyma cluster.
 To unify the way in which it is displayed in both places, we created our own React [documentation component](https://github.com/kyma-incubator/documentation-component) to render Markdown formats and specifications such as OpenAPI, AsyncAPI, and OData.
-We use this component on the website to render Markdown formats and OpenAPI specifications with [custom styles](https://github.com/kyma-project/website/tree/master/src/components/generic-documentation/render-engines) applied in chosen views.
+We use this component on the website to render Markdown formats and OpenAPI specifications with [custom styles](https://github.com/kyma-project/website/tree/master/src/components/generic-documentation/render-engines) applied in the chosen views.
 The documentation component also provides tabs, copy buttons next to code snippets, and scrollspy in the **Docs** and **Community** views:

 ![Features provided by the documentation component](./documentation-component.png)

-### React-markdown library
+### New react-markdown library

 We also wanted to customize the way we render some Markdown elements.
 Since Gatsby couldn't cater for all our needs, and we couldn't find any other suitable tool, we created one on our own.
 We needed a unified library that we could use for both the website and the cluster documentation.
 We came up with the [react-markdown library](https://github.com/kyma-incubator/documentation-component/tree/master/packages/markdown-render-engine) as a wrapper for [`react-markdown`](https://github.com/rexxars/react-markdown).
 We used it in the **Docs**, **Blog**, and **Community** views to customize such Markdown elements as panels and icons that appear next to external links.